 - Counter-Strike: Global Offensive

 Opening the console and entering “showfps” will allow you to check the counter in Sniper Elite 3 and a few other games.
-You can usually do this on games built on Unreal Engine 4, but the game needs to support console commands.
+This command also works with many other games that run on Unreal Engine 4.

-To open the console with a US keyboard, use the Tilde key right above Tab, and put in “Stat FPS” to see your frame rate.
+To open the console with a U.S. keyboard, use the Tilde key right above Tab, and put in “Stat FPS” to see your frame rate.
 You can also display the frame times by entering “stat UnitGraph.”
-You can keep the counter constantly visible by adding an argument in the game’s startup options.
+You will lose a visual of the counter unless you open the options from the game’s startup menu to add an argument.